GlastonburyC/RNAPath/README.md

 ## 1. Training

-RNAPath training requires patch features to represent WSIs, train/validation/test splits, a txt indicating the list of genes to be profiled (example in `./resources/gene_set_example.txt`) and a csv file with the genes TPMs.
+RNAPath training requires patch features to represent WSIs, train/validation/test splits, a `.txt` indicating the list of genes to be profiled (example in `./resources/gene_set_example.txt`) and a csv file with the genes TPMs.
-In this study, 4 different partially overlapping representations of the same slide are computed: to the original patch set, 3 other sets have been added by shifting the original one of 32x32, 64x64 and 96x96 pixels.
+In this study, 4 different partially overlapping representations of the same slide are computed: to the original patch set, 3 other sets have been added by shifting the original one by 32x32, 64x64 and 96x96 pixels.
 During each training interation, a single representation (patch set) is randomly selected.
-In case of different representation, the script `./datasets/dataset_generic.py` should be modified.
+In case of a different representation, the script `./datasets/dataset_generic.py` should be modified.
-The RNASeq dataframe (rnaseq_complete.csv), available in the supplementary material, should be placed in `./resources`.
+The RNASeq dataframe (`rnaseq_complete.csv`), available in the supplementary data (at the bottom of this `README.md`), should be placed in `./resources`.

 The training script requires some arguments to be set:
 * *--exp_code* : experiment code to identify logs and results of the actual run
-* *--tissue_code*: alphanumeric code to indentify the tissue of interest
+* *--tissue_code*: alphanumeric code to identify the tissue of interest
 * *--data_root_dir*: main directory of patch features
 * *--split_dir*: directory of splits (if not specified, it will be ./splits/RNAPath_{tissue_code}) (default: None)
 * *--results_dir*: directory where results will be stored (default: './results')